 - Adjust the heat.
 Increase the spices and hot pepper sauce if you like it spicy, or decrease them if you don’t.

 - Add garlic, if you want.

-Caribbean chicken chili is a perfect make ahead meal.
+To Freeze: Jerk chicken chili is a perfect make ahead meal.
 You can easily make a double batch for future dinners.
 Put the chili in freezer safe storage containers and freeze for up to 3 months.
 Thaw overnight in the refrigerator for best results.

-Stored properly, leftovers will last for three to four days in the fridge.
+Leftovers: Cool the chili before putting into an airtight container or covered dish.
+Leftovers will last for three to four days in the fridge.

 - 1 tablespoon olive oil

 - 1 ½ to 2 pounds boneless skinless chicken breasts, cut into bite sized pieces

 - 1 medium sweet onion, chopped (about 1 cup)